peterroelants/Stadius_GPU/Readme.md

 To set up this tutorial and copy the files you need to your home directory on the server you can follow the following steps.

+Windows users can download [Cygwin](https://www.cygwin.com/) together with SSH to use the bash command line functionality on Windows (make sure to select the SSH package [during installation](https://www.youtube.com/watch?v=CwYSvvGaiWU)).

 Login to the sista-nc-3 server with your Stadius account by executing the following command in your shell (be sure that [SSH](http://unixhelp.ed.ac.uk/CGI/man-cgi?ssh+1) is installed and configured, if you don't know how to do this, ask your nearest colleague):

     ssh -A -t <user_name>@ssh.esat.kuleuven.be ssh -A -t sista-nc-3